Queries¶

 ignoring all others.
 This is an unavoidable consequence of Python semantics.

-Likewise, not X
+Likewise, in X

-; it cannot return a query.
+a query.

 To avoid confusion, Tiled raises a TypeError